-I’ve always enjoyed reading columns and essays when someone would address a “letter to their younger self” where they’d disclose wisdom learned in hindsight so I thought I’d tackle that with freelancing.
-I asked freelance writer friends “What Do You Wish You Knew about Freelancing 5 or 10 Years Ago?” so that anyone reading this could apply their advice right now.
+I asked freelance writer friends “What Do You Wish You Knew about Freelancing 5 Years Ago?” so that anyone reading this could apply their best freelance writing tips right now.

-What I Wish I Knew about Being a Freelancer 5 Years Ago
+What I Wish I Knew about Freelance Writing Years Ago

 - Have a savings safety net of at least two (preferably three) months’ expenses.
 It can take a long time to get paid.
 (Six months one time for a client!)